reginapizza/origami-image-service/README.md

   * `CLOUDINARY_API_KEY`: The Cloudinary API key corresponding to `CLOUDINARY_ACCOUNT_NAME`.
   * `CLOUDINARY_API_SECRET`: The Cloudinary API secret corresponding to `CLOUDINARY_ACCOUNT_NAME`.
   * `RAVEN_URL`: The Sentry URL to send error information to.
+  * `CUSTOM_SCHEME_STORE`: The location of the images used in custom schemes.
+This should be set to the base path under which images live.
+  * `CUSTOM_SCHEME_CACHE_BUST`: A key used to manually cache-bust custom scheme images.

 Testing